We recently initiated a regular Q&A Session which takes place every Tuesday and Thursday. Please find more information at the end of page!

 - Appropriate knowledge of required languages

-- The period and duration of your stay
+- The period and duration of your exchange

-- Motivation and objectives of your stay (less than 300 words)
+- Motivation and objectives of your exchange (less than 300 words)